Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Probing the dense-gas star-formation law

 The GEMS fall near the best-fitting relations from \citet{zhang14}, and PLCK\_G244.8+54.9 is fully consistent with their 1$\,\sigma$ scatter.
 However, upper limits of 2.1 and $4.3\times10^9\,{\rm K}\,{\rm km}\,{\rm s}^{-1}\,{\rm pc}^2$ for PLCK\_G092.5+42.9 and PLCK\_G145.2+50.9, respectively, suggest a significant deficit of HCN(4--3) emission compared to expectations from the local Universe.
 Interestingly, we found minor, but non-zero AGN contributions to dust heating for these two GEMS in \citetalias{canameras15}.
 Correcting for this possible contribution and using purely star-formation-driven $L_{\rm IR}$ would bring these points closer to the low-redshift relation.
 If not intrinsic, this HCN deficit in PLCK\_G092.5+42.9 and PLCK\_G145.2+50.9 could well be due to differences in $r_{\rm HCN,54}$ between Galactic environments and more extreme starbursts \citep[see, e.g.,][]{papadopoulos14}.
 The relation of \citet{tan18} better reproduces the elevated HCN line luminosity in the Cosmic Eyelash \citep{danielson11}, but not the position of the GEMS, probably because it is drawn from less active galactic regions covering a smaller range in $L_{\rm IR}$.

 The three GEMS fall below the best-fit $L_{\rm IR}-L'_{\rm HCO+(4-3)}$ relation, near the two H-ATLAS sources of \citet{yang17b}.
 These sources and other SMGs suggest there could be a trend towards lower values of log($L_{\rm IR}$)/log($L'_{\rm HCO+}$) for the brightest high-redshift galaxies.
 Offsets for the GEMS even exceed the 1$\,\sigma$ scatter of the \citet{zhang14} relation when replacing the $L_{\rm IR}$ values in Fig.~\ref{fig:lumrel} by purely star-formation-driven $L_{\rm IR}$.
 This suggests that the GEMS favor slightly lower slopes than $n=1.10 \pm 0.05$ from \citet{zhang14}.
 Although we could not rule out radiative excitation via IR pumping or mechanical heating in PLCK\_G244+54.9 and PLCK\_G145.2+50.9 in Sect.~\ref{ssec:heatingmecha}, it is also possible that elevated $L'_{\rm HCO+}$ traces variations in the degree of ionization of molecular gas at high-redshift.
 HCO$^+$ abundances depend on the formation of H$_3^+$ and the abundance of free electrons in dense cloud cores, which are mainly affected by cosmic-ray ionization \citep{papadopoulos07}.
 Enhanced fields should in principle increase the abundance of free electrons and reduce the abundance of HCO$^+$ molecules.
-Hence, Fig.~\ref{fig:lumrel} could possibly indicate lower cosmic-ray fields than expected in highly star-forming environments like in the GEMS.
+Hence, Fig.~\ref{fig:lumrel} could possibly indicate lower cosmic-ray fields than expected in highly star-forming environments as in the GEMS.

-In summary, given the larger scatter of low-redshift relations and uncertainties in interpreting HCO$^+$ emission, the GEMS are consistent with a unique dense-gas star-formation law and suggest that their extreme star-formation rates are primarily driven by massive reservoirs of dense gas.
-We did not attempt to characterize $L_{\rm IR}-L'_{\rm HNC}$, since this relation remains little constrained at low redshift and it would be affected by uncertainties in deblending HNC(5--4) and CN(4--3) in the GEMS on local and global scales.
+In summary, given the larger scatter of low-redshift relations and uncertainties in interpreting HCO$^+$ emission, the GEMS are consistent with a unique dense-gas star-formation law, suggesting that their extreme star-formation rates are primarily driven by massive reservoirs of dense gas.
+We did not attempt to characterize $L_{\rm IR}-L'_{\rm HNC}$ since this relation remains hardly constrained at low redshift and it would be affected by uncertainties in deblending HNC(5--4) and CN(4--3) in the GEMS on local and global scales.